‘Lord of the Rings’ — creating the impossible

 For documentary filmmaker Campbell McLean, love of the Ruamāhanga River began at Rathkeale College.
 “The river skirts around the school,” he said.
 “In summer, we’d go down to swim, and sometimes, as punishment, we’d have to carry rocks up from the river.”

-Decades later, in 2019, Campbell and a close school friend started the Ruamāhanga River Trust.
+Decades later, in 2019, Campbell and a close school friend started the Ruamāhanga Restoration Trust.
 “We wanted to do something good for the environment.
 We made our bond at school, and the environment was a key part of that.”

 The Trust supports environmental restoration and education across the Wairarapa plains through which the 130km Ruamāhanga snakes.
 They work closely with schools and, for several years, have brought well-known naturalist Ruud Kleinpaste to speak to the students.
 “We thought, let’s bring him up and use his TV experience and personality to make a film about the river.”